Achievable logoAchievable logo

 Primary and secondary reinforcers

-• Primary reinforcers possess innate, unlearned value, such as water, food, sleep, shelter, sex, touch, and pleasure; these satisfy essential biological needs and remain inherently reinforcing.
-For instance, the cooling effect of water on a hot day is naturally reinforcing.
+• Primary reinforcers have innate, unlearned value.
+They include water, food, sleep, shelter, sex, touch, and pleasure.
+Because they satisfy essential biological needs, they’re inherently reinforcing.
+For example, the cooling effect of water on a hot day is naturally reinforcing.

-• Secondary reinforcers, in contrast, have no inherent value until they are associated with primary reinforcers.
-Examples include praise and money, which become effective only when linked to basic needs or other rewards.
-Tokens also function as secondary reinforcers because they can be accumulated and exchanged for rewards, thereby encouraging the continued display of the desired behavior.
+• Secondary reinforcers have no inherent value until they become associated with primary reinforcers.
+Examples include praise and money, which become effective when they’re linked to basic needs or other rewards.
+Tokens are also secondary reinforcers because they can be collected and exchanged for rewards, which encourages the desired behavior to continue.

 Shaping